What is a Repetitive Stress Injury?

 If you make calls a lot, use a headset to reduce strain on your neck, shoulders and arms

-The cause of your repetitive strain injury and the severity of your symptoms will determine how you should be treated.
+The cause of your repetitive strain injury and the severity of your symptoms will determine how you should be managed.
 The best course of action is to change or dial back on the activity that caused your injury to stop further harm.
 Your body will typically mend and repair any damage over time.